- The knock sensor uses an internal piezoelectric element to detect abnormal combustions inside the engine called a spark knock.

 Poor Engine Performance

 A faulty knock sensor can also cause the PCM to misadjust the ignition timing, resulting in poor engine performance.
+If you’re wondering, “Will a knock sensor cause a no-start?” it’s rare for this to happen, although a bad knock sensor can make starting your vehicle more difficult.

 How to Test a Knock Sensor